openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-installation.md

 ```

 :::warning
 If you modify the huge page configuration of a node, you _MUST_ either restart kubelet or reboot the node.
-Replicated Storage will not deploy correctly if the available huge page count as reported by the node's kubelet instance does not satisfy the minimum requirements.
+Replicated PV Mayastor will not deploy correctly if the available huge page count as reported by the node's kubelet instance does not satisfy the minimum requirements.
 :::

 #### Label IO Node Candidates

-All worker nodes which will have IO engine pods running on them must be labeled with the OpenEBS storage type "Replicated Engine".
-This label will be used as a node selector by the IO engine Daemonset, which is deployed as a part of the Replicated Storage data plane components installation.
+All worker nodes which will have IO engine pods running on them must be labeled with the OpenEBS storage type "Replicated PV Mayastor".
+This label will be used as a node selector by the IO engine Daemonset, which is deployed as a part of the Replicated PV Mayastor data plane components installation.
 To add this label to a node, execute:

 ```
 kubectl label node <node_name> openebs.io/engine=mayastor